SeqExplorer/slurm_configuration/slurm_installation_info.md

 -

 #### Network:
 - `ps -ef | grep slurmctld; netstat -tulnp | grep 6817` to check whether the port is listed or not.
+  - if `netstat` was not installed, install it by: `apt update && apt install net-tools -y`
 - Check firewall rules: `iptables -F`
 - Test connectivity from slurmd to slurmctld `scontrol ping`